upceric/upceric.github.io/_posts/2024-02-04-hello-world.md

 };
 {% endhighlight %}

-3027.
-Find the Number of Ways to Place People II
+"3027.
+Find the Number of Ways to Place People II"

 {% highlight ruby %}
 class Solution {